Sessions

 Cross-Client Visibility

-Because sessions are stored as plain files on disk, any session is visible to any client that can read the same filesystem:
+Because sessions are plain files on disk, any client that can read the same filesystem sees the same sessions:

-- A session you start in the DorkOS web UI appears in the Claude Code CLI
+- A session started in the DorkOS web UI appears in the Claude Code CLI

 - A session started from the CLI shows up when you open DorkOS